1. Regulation of emotion and mood¶

 - Digestion

-- Selection of where to focus attention
+- Selection of where attention should be focused

 -